Bette Midler Takes On Carol Channing’s Role In Broadway’s ‘Hello, Dolly!’

 Bette Midler’s upcoming Broadway musical is directed by Jerry Zaks and it will be staged in Broadway’s Shubert Theatre from March 15, with the show opening on April 20.

-ET Online reported that Bette Midler will play the iconic role in seven shows a week from its opening night on April 20 until June 13, at which point an eighth show on Tuesday will be added to the schedule, with Tony award winning actress Donna Murphy taking over Midler’s role for the additional eighth show each week.
+ET Online reported that Bette Midler will play the iconic role in seven shows a week from its opening night on April 20 until June 13, at which point an eighth show on Tuesday be added to the schedule, with Tony award winning actress Donna Murphy taking over Midler’s role for the additional eighth show each week.

 Murphy was quick to point out that she is not Bette Midler’s understudy, but rather is the Hocus Pocus actress’s “Tuesday-night alternate.”